Saiteja-Vellanki/ESP-IDF_WEB_MD10C/README.md

 Type make menuconfig
 select the phy you need mean WIFI/ETHERNET and flash the code using command ** make flash monitor ** IP address will be generated ,Type the IP address on your browser..
-Added new ngrok function , to work this server globally mean not in the local n/w have to setup ngrok in your system and need to configure.. comes to esp32 in the server start function uncomment the code (
+Added ngrok function , to work this server globally mean not in the local n/w have to setup ngrok in your system and need to configure.. comes to esp32 in the server start function uncomment the the below snippet..
+    httpd_config_t config = HTTPD_DEFAULT_CONFIG_NGROK();
+    and comment the below snippet
-    //httpd_config_t config = HTTPD_DEFAULT_CONFIG_NGROK()) find the below snippet..
+   // httpd_config_t config = HTTPD_DEFAULT_CONFIG();

 static httpd_handle_t start_webserver(void)
 {